IrishIRL/ansible-infrastructure-deployment-course-work/backup_sla.md

 Grafana, DNS... - do not need to be backed up.
 Other services could be re-created running Ansible repo.

-2. RPO: Creating backups every night, so acceptable data loss is around 24-25 hours.
+2. RPO: Creating local backups every night at 00:37 UTC and uploading them to backup server at 01:27 UTC, so acceptable data loss is around 24-25 hours.

 3. Versioning and retention: backups are stored for 30 days, so 30 versions are stored.